BabarB/Qu1z/README.md

 # Qu1z
-Something i did with a classmate
+Something we did with a classmate